 Most of the MATs income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the year ended 31 August 2022 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The grants received from the ESFA during the year ended 31 August 2023 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

 In addition capital grants are received and these are shown as restricted income in the fixed asset fund.
-Total income for the year, excluding capital funds was £9,159k and expenditure, excluding fixed asset funds was £9,353k giving a deficit for the year of £194k.
-This includes expenditure of £598k on the restricted pension fund.
+Total income for the year, excluding capital funds was £9,573k and expenditure, excluding fixed asset funds was £9,228k giving a surplus for the year of £345k.
+This includes expenditure of £134k on the restricted pension fund.